ShineIML/Operating-systems/README.md

-# Operating systems - Copymaster
+# Operating systems – сopymaster

 Implement a program that will copy data from one file to another, depending on the terminal arguments, implement functions specifically for each argument.